kachunkachunk/valheim-linux-server/README.md

 ## Our Valheim Plus Config
 Finally, our config is shared for reference, but also as a launching point for our small community to submit change suggestions and such.
-Admittedly I'm new to git, so it's another way of getting a feel for owning a repo and taking contributions. :P
+Admittedly I'm new to git, so it's another way of getting a feel for owning a repo and taking contributions. :P The server is currently set up for password-less access but enforced by whitelist.